Ancylus Lake: Origin, evolution and demise

-The Ancylus Lake existed from approximately 9500 to 8000 years B.C. calibrated, during the Boreal period.
+The Ancylus Lake existed from approximately 10,700 to 9,800 years BP, during the Boreal period.
 The lake became the Littorina Sea when rising sea levels broke through the Dana River forming the Great Belt.
-This transformation was gradual as salt-water had begun to enter the Ancylus Lake 8800 years B.P.
-The salt-water that entered the lake resulted in episodic brackish water pulses.
-The final end of the Ancylus Lake, however, came 7800–7200 year B.C. when Øresund was flooded causing a massive inflow of salt-water.
+This transformation was gradual as salt-water had begun to enter the Ancylus Lake at 9,800 years BP.
+The salt-water that entered the lake resulted in episodic brackish water pulses, and this phase has now been reclassified as the Early Littorina Sea (also known as Initial Littorina Sea) which was followed by a stage called the Mastogloia Sea by some.
+The final definite Littorina Sea, had a stage with high salinity between 7,100 and 5,400 years BP when flooding through Øresund was such that there was a massive inflow of salt-water from the world ocean.